 British nationals will still be able to live and work in Ireland without a visa after 1 January 2021.

 Duty-free shopping on alcohol and tobacco will be allowed when visiting EU countries after 1 January 2021.
-It might also take longer to go through passport control, depending on what agreement the UK government makes with the EU.
+There are also some changes to the way you pass through passport control.

-Yes, but you’ll need to buy an international driving permit (IDP) from the Post Office, and you’ll also have to carry a green card to prove you have vehicle insurance, and display a GB sticker on the rear of your vehicle.
+Yes, but you’ll need to carry a green card to prove you have vehicle insurance, and display a GB sticker on the rear of your vehicle.